sagittaracc/decorator/README.md

     }
 }
 ```
-`Timer` decorator calculates how much it takes to execute the function
+`Timer` decorator calculates how long it takes to execute the function
 ```php

 use Sagittaracc\PhpPythonDecorator\PythonDecorator;